-From a reference, YouTube creates a digital fingerprint that Content ID compares with videos uploaded by other YouTube users.
-When Content ID detects a match, it automatically claims the video on your behalf and applies your designated match policy to it.
+From a reference file, YouTube creates a digital fingerprint that Content ID compares with videos uploaded to YouTube by other users.
+When Content ID detects a match, it automatically claims the video on your behalf and applies your match policy to it.

 What’s the difference between a reference and an asset?

 A reference is one component of an asset.
 An asset can have more than one reference.
 For example, a movie asset could have separate references with 16:9 and 4:3 aspect ratios.An asset is a collection of info about a piece of intellectual property.
 Assets are made up of references, along with metadata info, asset ownership info, and policies.

 What’s the difference between a reference and a YouTube video?

 A reference is the representation of your intellectual property for Content ID matching.
 You upload a reference file, then Content ID uses that file as a reference when it’s searching for matches of user-uploaded videos.A video is the representation of your intellectual property on YouTube.
 The video uses the same media file as a reference.

 In general, it’s recommended you choose full-length files to use as references, rather than short clips.
 Full-length references result in more Content ID matches and higher monetization rates.

 For more info on choosing effective references, go to Best practices for references.